AndzejK/cronometerAPI/README.md

 # Cronometer to Google Sheets Exporter

 This Go application automates exporting your daily data from Cronometer.
 It performs two main actions:

 1. Saves all daily reports (servings, biometrics, notes) as CSV files to a local directory on your computer.
-2. Appends all data rows from the daily `servings` report directly to a Google Sheet of your choice.
+2. Appends all data rows from the daily `servings` and `biometrics` reports directly to specified Google Sheets.

 ---

 ## Features

 - **Dual Export:** Saves raw data locally and pushes key data to the cloud.
--   **Google Sheets Integration:** Automatically appends daily food diary entries to a specified Google Sheet.
+- **Google Sheets Integration:** Automatically appends daily servings and biometrics data to separate sheets.
 - **Flexible Date Selection:** Run for a specific date or let it default to yesterday.
--   **Secure Configuration:** Uses environment variables for all credentials and configuration, so no secrets are stored in the code.
+- **Secure and Customizable:** Uses environment variables for all credentials and configuration.

 ---